happypixels/laravel-shopr-docs/resources/docs/1.0/events-list.md

 **shopr.orders.created**
 Fired when an order is successfully created.
 Passes the `Happypixels\Shopr\Models\Order` object to your listener.

+**shopr.cart.cleared**
+Fired when the cart is cleared.
+Passes nothing to your listener.

 **shopr.cart.items.added**
-Fired when an item is added to the cart.
+Fired when a new item is added to the cart.
 Passes the `Happypixels\Shopr\CartItem` object to your listener.

 **shopr.cart.items.updated**
-Fired when an item is updated in the cart.
-Passes the `Happypixels\Shopr\CartItem` object to your listener.
+Fired when an item is updated in the cart or when you add an item that already exists in the cart.
+Passes the updated `Happypixels\Shopr\CartItem` object to your listener.

 **shopr.cart.items.deleted**
 Fired when an item is deleted in the cart.
 Passes the `Happypixels\Shopr\CartItem` object to your listener.